Logging/tracing usually found in /WebSphere/AppServer/profiles/profile_name/logs/. See Logging and tracing at the Info Center.

 Something to read before setting up:

-This is a good page for reading on what to monitor when using PMI Monitoring overall system healthexternal link
+This is a good page for reading on what to monitor when using PMI Monitoring overall system health

 Setting it up: